9 Visually Stunning Places You Must Visit in the Margaret River Region in Western Australia

 Meelup Beach is one of the most popular beaches in this region and it’s not hard to see why – it offers fine white sand, crystal clear water and is protected from wind and waves – what’s not to love?
 If you are traveling with children, this is the perfect beach to take them to.

 Located nearby Meelup Beach, Point Piquet is another beautiful bay with perfectly turquoise-coloured water.
 This is a great swimming spot to check out and doesn’t tend to get as busy as Meelup Beach if you want the bay to yourself.
+The water is crystal clear, and offers a nice sandbank for beginner to intermediate surfers when the winter swell hits.

 Click here for a selection of accommodation options in the Margaret River region!
 Tip: need some flexibility?
 Double check the cancellation policy – most places offer free cancellation!